CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Usually, auto-update IT products look for new versions or software packages every time they start their IT systems or every time they dial into the Internet on a public update server.
 Products provide several ways to configure the auto-update mechanism.
 When new IT components are put into operation, it should always be checked whether and which update mechanisms they have and how they can be configured.
 It should also be checked which data is transferred from the auto-update mechanism to the manufacturer.
 It should first be clarified in principle how these mechanisms are handled.
 Then it should be determined how the update functions are concretely configured in the different products.
 The following is an overview of different variants of these mechanisms.

-The complete deactivation is not offered by any software.
+The complete deactivation is not offered by every software.
 If the institution wants to prevent the uncontrolled communication of IT components with the outside world, then packet filters must be used.

 If a query from a public update server is not desired, many software products can be redirected to Internet addresses other than the manufacturer's, such as internal ones.

 Some manufacturers offer software for own operation of update servers or update mirror servers, whereby the update server in the institution is installed locally (eg Windows Server Update Services WSUS).
 The update server then communicates directly with the manufacturer and loads the desired updates directly from the manufacturer.
 The advantage of this solution is that the IT systems of an institution affected by the update do not have to communicate themselves with the manufacturer's update server, but only with the locally installed one.
 This allows the traffic to the outside to be minimized.
 With many products for update servers, the desired settings can be conveniently made via a graphical user interface (GUI).
-However, there are also products where the necessary settings to use local update servers or to prevent the query from a public update server are hidden or only to be prevented by packet filters or firewalls.
+However, there are also products in which the necessary settings to use local update servers or to prevent the query from a public update server are hidden or can only be prevented by packet filters or firewalls.

 If public update servers are to be used, the authenticity of the update server must first be checked.
 In addition, it should be investigated whether time intervals or events for controlling the update request action can be set.
 The settings must then be made according to the defined change strategy.